 Is there a breaking news story that you want to draw people's attention to?
 A funny picture that you think will leave others in stitches?
 A personal life experience that you'd like some advice or input on?
 Whatever you want to share on Reddit, just write your thoughts down, upload an image, or type in a hyperlink.
 Then, give your post a title, pick which subreddit you want it to appear in, and then submit it.

 If you enjoy something that you find on Reddit, you can "upvote" it; you can also "downvote" it instead if it rubs you the wrong way.
-Or, if you encounter something thought-provoking on Reddit, you can leave a comment on a post or another user’s comment.
+Or, if you encounter something thought-provoking, you can leave a comment on a post or another user’s comment.
 Who knows... other people may show their appreciation for what you have to share by "upvoting" your submissions!

 Reddit is a vast website, but that doesn't mean that you have to spend hours browsing it if there's something that you're looking to find immediately.
 Just type in a few key words, and Reddit will search for subreddits, posts, and comments that contain your search terms.
 You can sort your results in various ways, or limit them to those posted within a certain time frame.
 There are also special search modifiers that you can use to search for posts by title, author, subreddit, type, and more!

 If you want even more out of Reddit, consider getting a subscription to Reddit's premier membership service, Reddit Gold.
-With Reddit Gold, you can do all sorts of neat things, like block the advertisements that you see on Reddit, customize your Reddit experience with themed interfaces, automatically tell what's new on any particular Reddit post, and more!
-Plus, by subscribing to Reddit Gold, you're helping Reddit remain an independent company and rely less on advertising revenue to keep functioning.
+With a subscription, you can do all sorts of neat things, like block all advertisements, customize your experience with themed interfaces, automatically tell what's new on any particular post, and more!
+Plus, by subscribing to Reddit Gold, you're helping it remain an independent company and rely less on advertising revenue to keep functioning.

 That's a brief introduction to what Reddit is and does!
-In the rest of our Reddit course, we'll go over topics such as how to create a Reddit account, how to post various types of content on Reddit, how to search Reddit, how Reddit's famous "ask me anything" subreddits work, and how to quit Reddit if it's just not to your liking.
+In the rest of our Reddit course, we'll go over topics such as how to create an account, how to post various types of content, how to search Reddit, and how its famous "ask me anything" subreddits work.
 If you want to get a finger on the pulse of what the Internet is talking about, Reddit is a good place to go.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.